BruceWind/GcoreCDNIPSelector/README.md

 Gcore cdn provide a smooth experience over the world.

 However, those who living in China use it sometime get laggy, shipments-lost and high latency.
-As a result, some people prefer to bind to Gcore's domain using low-latency IP addresses.
+As a result, some people would have lived to bind to Gcore's domain using low-latency IP addresses.

 So, I wrote a script to choose IPs with the lowest latency to cater for this situation.